 - Webinars to support individuals preparing to write their CDE exams

-How do I access a mentor?
+How do I access the Resource Clinician?

 If you are a health care professional working in the Waterloo Wellington region, and interested in having the support of a diabetes resource clinician, please call 519-947-1000 ext.262 or email [email protected]